molofgarb/molofgarb/README.md

 Completed Projects:

-    - rats.py
+    - rats.py: Final project for HS Intro to Programming class

-        - Final project for HS Intro to Programming class
+    - molofgarb-laptop-deployment: scripts used to simplify laptop deployment